F-I-D-O/Manuals/manuals/Programming/Python/Plotly Manual.md

 Other important parameters are:
 - `title_text`: the title of the axis.
 Note that **this text is only used if the tickavls are set manually**.
 - `linecolor`: the color of the axis line
+- `gridcolor`: the color of the grid lines
 - `mirror`: if `True`, the axis line will be mirrored to the other side of the plot

 ### Drawing borders using axes